Missouri vs. South Carolina NCAA Football Odds, Plays and Insights | November 13, 2021

 - South Carolina has played nine games, with four wins against the spread.

-- The Gamecocks have turned the ball over 17 times this season, five more turnovers than the Tigers have forced (12).
+- This season the Gamecocks have turned the ball over 17 times, five more than the Tigers' takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.